mattbierner/blog.mattbierner.com/_posts/2014-10-13-stupid-template-tricks-brainfuck-compile-time-evaluator.md

 # Memory Cells
 Brainfuck models program memory as an infinite list of cells.
 Each cell stores a fixed bit number and is initialized to 0.
 There is [no standard cell size](http://en.wikipedia.org/wiki/Brainfuck#Cell_size), but one byte is the most common.

 The `Cell` type encodes a Brainfuck memory cell storing an eight bit number as a type.
-A few helpers on the `Cell` type allow transforming's cells.
+A few helpers on the `Cell` type allow transforming cells.

 ``` cpp
 using memval = unsigned char;